Infall Explains the Disk Kinematics of AB Aur Without Gravitational Instability: A Unified Model of AB Aur

 \cite{pietu2005}, \citet{tang2012-abaur-envelope,tang2017} and \citet{poblete2020} all argued for a low mass binary companion in the inner regions of AB Aur ($r \lesssim 0.5\arcsec$; $\sim 40$--$45$au), the former two studies from observations; the latter from a close match of simulations to observations in this region.
+Additional evidence from astrometric measurements by \citet{blakely2026}, and CO rovibrational spectroscopy by \citet{kozdon2026}, also support a massive companion at a similar separation.
 Binarity in disks with infall is expected on theoretical grounds: stars form in unstable multiple systems, so binaries are preferentially those that remain behind in the potential well where ongoing infall occurs \citep[e.g.][]{bate2003}.
 On statistical grounds alone, as a $\sim 2.4\,{\rm M}_\odot$ star \citep{tang2017}, AB Aur is 75\% likely to be multiple \citep{offner2023}.
-We did not include an inner binary in our models for simplicity but this would likely help resolve the mismatch in the innermost $0.5\arcsec$ of Figure~\ref{fig:ab_residuals}, also explaining the observed $^{13}$CO cavity (top right panel) which is not reproduced in our models (bottom right panel) but is well reproduced in \citet{poblete2020}.
-As noted by \citet{tang2012-abaur-envelope} the `multiple spirals [in the outer disk] are difficult to explain with a single perturbing body'.
-Figure~\ref{fig:ab_residuals} demonstrates that most of the spiral arms in AB Aur can be naturally explained by infall.